sunzhida/COMP4461_2017Fall_Lab2/README.md

 <!-- [![Inline docs](http://inch-ci.org/github/sunzhida/COMP4461_2017Fall_Lab2.svg?branch=master)](http://inch-ci.org/github/sunzhida/COMP4461_2017Fall_Lab2) -->
 <!-- [![Build Status][travis-image]][travis-url] -->

-In this lab, we will introduce how to program with Philips Hue with JavaScript.
+In this lab, we will introduce how to program with Philips Hue by JavaScript.
 In this repository, there is a framework created for you to get started.

 ## Table of contents